 The General Assembly shall pass its resolutions and carry out its elections with an absolute majority of the votes of the Members present or represented, unless mandatory law or the Statutes provide otherwise.

 Resolutions of the General Assembly concerning changes and amendments of the Statutes shall require the approval of at least two thirds of the votes of the Members present or represented.

 TAKING OF DECISIONS

-Voting at the Plenary Assembly is conducted by show of hands.
-Upon the request of any delegate entitled to vote, supported by at least one other delegate, any vote must be taken by secret written ballot.
+Voting at the General Assembly is conducted by show of hands or electronic vote.
+Upon the request of any delegate entitled to vote, supported by at least one other delegate, any vote must be taken by secret written ballot or anonymous electronic vote.

-Elections shall always be decided by secret written ballot.
+Elections shall always be decided by secret written ballot or anonymous electronic vote.

 AGENDA AND THE RIGHT TO INTRODUCE PROPOSALS

-Items for inclusion in the Agenda of any Plenary Assembly may be presented by:
+Items for inclusion in the Agenda of any General Assembly may be presented by:

 a) the Management Committee